aai-institute/pyDVL/docs/value/applications.md

 of data engineering and machine learning workflows.
 When applied judiciously, these methods can enhance data quality, model performance, and cost-effectiveness.

-While still an evolving field requiring careful use, data valuation has demonstrated utility across a range of data engineering tasks.

-For a more comprehensive overview of applications, along with concrete examples, please refer to the [Transferlab blog post]({{ transferlab.website }}blog/data-valuation-applications/) on this topic.
+While still an evolving field with methods requiring careful use, data valuation can be applied across a wide range of data engineering tasks.
+For a comprehensive overview, along with concrete examples, please refer to the [Transferlab blog post]({{ transferlab.website }}blog/data-valuation-applications/) on this topic.

 ## Data Engineering